On the lattices of exact and weakly exact structures: Weakly exact and exact structures

-\begin{proposition} Every weakly exact structure $\W$ on $\A$ can be constructed from a right weakly exact structure and a left weakly exact structure as in Theorem \ref{thm:right-left}.
-More precisely, if $I$ is the class of admissible monics of a weakly exact structure $\W$ and $\D$ is the class of admissible epics of $\W$, then $I$ is a right weakly exact structure and $\D$ is a left weakly exact structure. \end{proposition} \begin{proof} Let $\W$ be a weakly exact structure on an additive category $\A$.
-Let $I$ be the class of admissible monics of $\W$ and $\D$ the class of admissible epics of $\W$. \begin{enumerate} \item First, we show that $I$ and $\D$ are closed under isomorphisms.
-Suppose that the following diagram is commutative, $i \in I$ and that $u$ and $v$ are isomorphisms.
+\begin{proposition} Every weakly exact structure $\W$ on $\A$ can be constructed from a right weakly exact structure and a left weakly exact structure as in Theorem \ref{thm:right-left}. \end{proposition} \begin{proof} Let $\W$ be a weakly exact structure on an additive category $\A$.
+Let $I$ be the class of admissible monics of $\W$ and $\D$ the class of admissible epics of $\W$.
+First, it is not difficult to show that $I$ and $\D$ are closed under isomorphisms.
+Second, since $\W$ satisfies $(E0)$ and $(E0)^{op}$, it is clear that $I$ satisfies (Id) and $\D$ satisfies (Id)$^{op}$.
+Third, by Proposition \ref{prop:obscure-axiom}, $I$ satisfies (Q) and $\D$ satisfies (Q)$^{op}$.
+And finally, since $\W$ is closed under direct sums it is clear that $I$ satisfies (S) and $\D$ satisfies (S)$^{op}$. \end{proof}